-UNITED STATES DISTRICT COURT NORTHERN DISTRICT OF C CALIFORNIA ISCO DIVISION SHITIMIO Case No. CR 05 00249 SI INFORMATION UNITED STATES OF AMERICA INFORMATION v.
-VIOLATION: Title 15, United States Code, HYNIX SEMICONDUCTOR INC., Section 1 (Price Fixing) Defendant.
-San Francisco Venue The United States of America, acting through its attorneys, charges : I. DESCRIPTION OF THE OFFENSE DESCRIPTION OF THE OFFENSE HYNIX SEMICONDUCTOR INC. ("HYNIX") is made a defendant t on the charge stated below 1.
-HTMA SEMICONDUCTOR INC. (HTMA) is made a detendant t on the charge stated below.
-2. From on or about April 1, 1999, until on or about June 15, 2002, defendant HYNIX and its coconspirators, entered into and engaged in a combination and conspiracy in the United States and elsewhere e to suppress and eliminate competition by fixing the prices of Dynamic Random Access Memory ("DRAM") to be sold to certain of original equipment manufacturers of personal computers and servers ("OEMs").
-The combination and conspiracy engaged in by the defer ndant and its coconspirators was in unreasonable restraint of interstate and foreign trade and commerce in violation of Section 1 of the Sherman Act (15 U.S.C. § 1).
+UNITED STATES DISTRICT COURT NORTHERN DISTRICT OF CALI FORNIA SAN FRANCISCO DIVISION Case No. CR 05 00249 SI UNITED STATES OF AMERICA INFORMATION V. VIOLATION: Title 15, United States Code, HYNIX SEMICONDUCTOR INC., Section 1 (Price Fixing) Defendant.
+San Francisco Venue The United States of America, acting through its attorneys, charges: I. DESCRIPTION OF THE OFFENSE 1.
+HYNIX SEMICONDUCTOR INC. ("HYNIX") is made a defendant on the charge stated below.
+2. From on or about April 1, 1999, until on or about June 15, 2002, defer ndant HYNIX and its coconspirators, entered into and engaged in a combination and conspiracy in the United States and elsewhere to s Dynamic Random Access Memory ("DRAM") to be sold to certain origin ("OEMs").
+The combination and conspiracy engaged in by the defendan interstate and foreign trade and commerce in violation of Section 1 of th ne Sherman Act (15 U.S.C. § 1).